IT2901-24-2018/vapi/README.md

 ## Setting up React and Django
+We wrote this guide for Linux, some adjustments could be required for OS X and Windows.
+You don't _have_ to have Yarn, or virtualenvwrapper, or virtualenv, but it's all recommended.

 ### Frontend
 Make sure you have [npm](https://nodejs.org/en/) installed through Node.
 You can easily test this by running `npm -v` in your terminal.
 We also recommend you use [Yarn](https://yarnpkg.com/lang/en/) to install packages, and our instructions will assume that you do.